There are several programs that provide utility bill assistance and help with heating and electric bills in Virginia.

 Washington Gas - Washington Area Fuel Fund assists those in need with paying heating and utility bills.

-Atmos Energy - Sharing the Warmth is a program that helps provide those in need ways to gas bills.
+Atmos Energy - Sharing the Warmth is a program that helps provide those in need short term financial aid in an effort to pay gas bills.
+Donations are used to help lower income Atmos customers in Virginia.
+Read more.

 City of Charlottesville - The Gas Assistance Program offers payments for lower income families to help those struggling pay their utility and gas bills.